 Alligator Gar (Atractosteus spatula).
 Not a good candidate for the home aquarium, the Alligator Gar is one of the largest freshwater fish in North America, typically growing to 6 1/2 feet and about 100 pounds, but can get much larger.
 Its long, tooth-filled snout and torpedo-shaped body give it a resemblance to alligators, but there are no reported attacks on humans.

 American Eel (Anguilla rostrata).
-Found in Greenland and along the eastern coast of Canada, the U.S. and south to Trinidad, this species migrates to spawn in the Sargasso Sea.
-It can live over 40 years and can take 40 years to reach sexual maturity.
+Found in Greenland and along the eastern coast of Canada, the United States, and south to Trinidad, this species migrates to spawn in the Sargasso Sea.
+It can live for more than 40 years and can take 40 years to reach sexual maturity.

 Angel Fish (Pterophyllum scalare).
-One of the most popular aquarium fish, the Angel Fish has a disc-shaped body, stunning spiny rays, and a large, triangular dorsal fin.
+One of the most popular aquarium fish, this fish has a disc-shaped body, stunning spiny rays, and a large, triangular dorsal fin.
 Male and female partners team up during the brooding cycle to protect their eggs.

 More Fish With Names That Start With A

 While it's not a comprehensive list, this set of fish names should give you plenty of ideas to consider as you expand your home aquarium.